- The LMB is a leading international research centre and a prolific source of new ideas, discoveries and inventions.

 - In addition to funding from the MRC, the LMB is also successful in attracting external funding from the EU, charities, other research councils and industry.

-- Income from royalties and share sales arising from LMB patents amounted to £600 million between 2005-17 – enough to cover both the complete running costs of the LMB over the last five years and the cost of the new LMB building.
+- Income from royalties and share sales arising from LMB patents amounted to over £700 million – enough to cover both the complete running costs of the LMB over the last five years and the cost of the new LMB building.

 - LMB discoveries help fuel the UK’s life sciences industry – the third largest contributor to economic growth.